joecity/jekyll-now/_posts/2015-01-22-estimation-abuse.md

 Oh yes they can and they do.
 Story points can go from a seemingly inconsequential, harmless exercise to a dangerous black hole that threatens the sanity of any team.
 Let me give some examples of estimate abuse that I know has happened in the real world.

 * Managers who ask the team to estimate 6+ months worth of stories.
-"Can you estimate these 237 stories so we can calculate when the project will finish?".
- * Back to big design up front
+"Can you estimate these 237 stories so we can calculate when the project will finish?". *Back to big design up front*
 * A Dollar per Point formula has been made to calculate cost per story.
 "A point roughly takes this much time, time = money, WHAM".  *Those numbers we slapped on just became part of a complicated budget*
-* Teams start being compared based on how many points they complete *points to measure productivity*
+* Teams start being compared based on how many points they complete. *points to measure productivity*
-* The bonus salary for the team was based on how many points the team could achieve *points to measure productivity*
+* The bonus salary for the team was based on how many points the team could achieve. *points to measure productivity*
-* Stakeholders start making demands on how many points a team must complete *points start to become the focus over business features*
+* Stakeholders start making demands on how many points a team must complete. *points became the focus over business features*
-* Managers start micro managing and getting involved with estimating stories
+* Managers start micro managing and getting involved with estimating stories. *no one likes a micro manager*
-* Teams are told they have no choice, they have to estimate all stories using points *the erosion of the self managing team*
+* Teams are told they have no choice, they have to estimate all stories using points. *the erosion of the self managing team*
-* The backlog has some kind of "Point Lockdown", where nobody can add any more story points to the backlog as there is no more budget for them *Back to big design up front*
+* The backlog has some kind of "Point Lockdown", where nobody can add any more story points to the backlog as there is no more budget for them. *Back to big design up front*

 Hopefully you can see the problems with these scenarios above.
 Most of them come from putting too much emphasis on estimations.
 Interestingly, many of the problems listed sound like a subtle return to the Waterfall ways, where project managers micro manage and scope is planned and set in stone up front!

 The simple story estimation can start with good intentions, but can be like a sneaky back door that allows the dirty old habits of Software Development in the 90's creep back in.

 <figure>
 	<img src="../images/posts/2015-01-22-egg.jpg">